 And there were and are SO many well meaning people in my life, SO many caring individuals, that throughout this time reached out and tried to help.
 Yet, I would "wear out my welcome," as others realized I saw myself totally dependent, and unable to stand for myself.
 Today, post diagnoses, I wish I could go back throughout my life, and thank all the many people who tried to help and guide me, some of which today, I cannot even now remember...yet this is impossible, so I write this blog.

 I remember leaving the neurologist's office in 2008.
-I immediately got on the payphone at Kaiser with Troya my BFF who I lived with.
+I immediately got on the payphone at Kaiser with my best friend.
 She asked me "how do you feel about all this?"
 I remember being SO overwhelmed with positive and negative feelings that I said "I just don't know yet."
 She told me that this was ok, "how could I?"

 My gratefulness, my thanks to all my many blog followers, and my continued hopes that my words offer some sort of hope, and instruction, and indication of how good life can become for someone with Agenesis of the Corpus Callosum.